 Where KeyForge flips the script is that it introduces an entirely new way to buy and play a card game.

 Instead of distributing the pieces (cards) that you need to make your deck, KeyForge distributes the decks themselves – and each deck is entirely unique.
 When you buy a deck ($10), it is guaranteed to be the only copy of that deck in existence.

 Imagine that there are 350 different cards in a set, and that those 350 cards are distributed evenly among 7 factions.
 This means 50 unique cards per faction.
 Now, imagine that a production algorithm randomly chooses 3 of the 7 factions, and then randomly chooses 12 cards within each chosen faction.
 That might mean a single copy of 12 different cards, or 5 copies of this card, 4 copies of that card, and 3 copies of another card.

-The other key here is that deckbuilding is a big obstacle to traditional card games, and removing that facet while still keeping the element of discovery could be a game-changer.
+Deckbuilding is often a big obstacle to traditional card game, and removing that facet while still keeping the element of discovery is a game-changer.
 How many friends do you have who would never dive into a full on “deckbuilding” card game but would pay $10 to join in for a night of fun?
 Who has a husband or wife who is now more likely to dip their toe into the hobby?

 Other games have pre-constructed decks, no doubt, but they are all the same.
 Every KeyForge deck you buy is entirely unique, waiting to be discovered.
-The more we think about it, the more revolutionary it becomes.
-There is something happening here.
+The longer we play this game, the more revolutionary it becomes.
+There is something unique happening with this game!